gitnix/College-Event-Website/README.md

-# university_event_site
-project for class

-Using Apache2 and MySQL
+#College Event Site

-and Flask
+Apache2, MySQL, Flask

---Change the MySQL configurations to fit your configuration
+--Change the MySQL configurations to fit your environment